ewallah/moodle-enrol_coursecompleted/README.md

   is automatically enrolled in one or more courses.
 But it can also be used to give a user another role when he/she completes the course.

-* Maturity: Beta code
+* Maturity: Stable

+* TODO:
-* TODO: role exist check
+ - role exist check
+ - behat test unenrol
+ - behat test bulk enrol past completed

 ![travis](https://travis-ci.org/ewallah/moodle-enrol_coursecompleted.svg)